 There are two ways to measure the light:

 It is the most common way; the camera’s photometer continuously calculates the amount of light in the scene reflected towards the sensor.
 This to provide you with the necessary information so that you can adjust the exposure of the scene.

 2. With a handheld photometer

-These handheld devices are frequently used by professional photographers.
-Either to measure the light that affects a specific object, as well as the one that this reflects in the direction of the camera.
+Professional photographers frequently use these handheld devices.
+Either to measure the light that affects a specific object and the one that this reflects in the direction of the camera.

 Modes of measurement

 If you use the measurement modes correctly, you will force the camera to prioritize an accurate measurement within the frame.
-This means that the camera is told that part of the image will be taken as the basis for measuring the light and obtaining good exposure.
+This means that the camera is told that part of the image will be taken to measure the light and obtain good exposure.